 That same year, Bernice Brown of Dorchester County became the first African American woman appointed as the lead county home demonstration agent in South Carolina.
 In 1971, Ellis D. Dean, the associate agent in Bamberg County, was promoted to county agent, the first African American county agricultural agent in South Carolina under the integrated program.

-For more information about this topic and era, see:
+For more information about this topic and era, see these primary source materials: